 "My brain: it's my second favorite organ."

 Woody Allen is a director, actor, screenwriter, comedian, playwright, story writer, essayist, and musician.
 He was born Allen Stewart Konigsberg in 1935 in New York City to an Ashkenazi Jewish family.
 Most of his films are set in New York and feature Jewish or Ambiguously Jewish characters, often with himself or an Author Avatar in the lead role.His childhood wasn't particularly happy, and so he began writing dark-tinged humor — and was already selling the occasional joke by his mid-teens.At seventeen, he entered NYU and the City College, but was quickly expelled.
 He started to write scripts to shows like The Tonight Show, appeared in Candid Camera segments like when he had temp secretaries dictating a love letter, and doing Recorded and Stand-Up Comedyexaggerating his own traits.
 He's never stopped, though the medium, and eventually the Author Avatar, has varied.
 Among other traits, his character is nearly always a Sickly Neurotic Geek, and full of Jewish Complaining.He started directing movies in 1965.
 Since then, he has directed 41 movies that range from Screwball Comedy to Drama.
 He was nominated for an Academy Award twenty-four times, including a record fifteen nominations for Best Screenplay.
 He has won four Academy Awards — three for Best Screenplay (Annie Hall; Hannah And Her Sisters and Midnight in Paris) and one for Best Director (Annie Hall).
 His Annie Hall famously beatStar Wars for the Best Picture Oscar.
 Allen himself is not really interested in awards; he showed up at the Oscars ceremony only once in 2002, when he encouraged producers to continue filming their movies in New York after 9/11.Most of his comedies have a certain amount of drama, varying with his mood over time.
 Most of his dramas have a certain amount of comedy, but the comedy is more diluted in them.The soundtracks of his movies tend to be jazz music and old (as in 1920s-1930s) standards, no matter when or where the film is set.
 He did write a musical once, Everyone Says I Love You, but the songs are all lifted directly from that era.He's undergone psychoanalysis for 30 YEARS.
 Exactly what good it's doing, no one knows, but his experience with psychiatrists has made its way into numerous works.He's also notorious for being a heavy womanizer.
-He has been involved with Harlene Rosen, Louise Lasser, Diane Keaton, Stacey Nelkin, Mia Farrow — and Soon-Yi Previn, Mia's adopted daughter (and thus Woody's former quasi-step daughter).
-He was also accused of sexually assaulting Mia Farrow's other daughter Dylan Farrow when she was seven, but the charges were found to be inconclusive.
+He has been involved with Harlene Rosen, Louise Lasser, Diane Keaton, Stacey Nelkin, Mia Farrow — and Soon-Yi Previn, Mia's adopted daughter with former husband Andre Previn.
+Woody had adopted Dylan and Moses Farrow, two of Mia's adopted children but had no contact with Soon-Yi for most of her life.
+He engaged in an affair with Soon-Yi when she was 19, and the resulting outcry led to a bitter and public legal battle and media circus that still defines his image.
+During this period, he was also accused of sexually assaulting Mia Farrow's other daughter Dylan Farrow when she was seven, but the charges were found to be inconclusive.
 Dylan still maintains the accusations, while Allen denies them.
 Naturally, almost every single plotline of his scripts is about sex, adultery and relationships, among other interesting things.He also plays the clarinet and has written humorous essays and short stories.
 (There's one about Count Dracula who finds what looks like a perfect lunch — only to find out he woke up during a solar eclipse.
-And the apartment is Danish modern with no shades.)While his work in the 70s and 80s are all almost universally loved by fans his films of the 90s and (especially) the 00s are divisive amongst critics and audiences with Match Point, Vicky Cristina Barcelona and (most recently) Midnight in Paris receiving high praise, while other pictures- namely Curse of the Jade Scorpion and Hollywood Ending- being not well thought of by most.
+And the apartment is Danish modern with no shades.)While his work in the 70s and 80s are all almost universally loved by fans his films of the 90s and (especially) the 00s are divisive amongst critics and audiences with Match Point, Vicky Cristina Barcelona, Midnight in Paris and (most recently) Blue Jasmine receiving high praise, while other pictures- namely Curse of the Jade Scorpion and Hollywood Ending- being not well thought of by most.
 It should be noted, however, that even the most critically derided films of his filmography still tend to have a few fans here and there.

 A somewhat abridged list of movies is presented here: